Astor63/BL2-Mods/Work In Progress/Finesse/Finesse - Moxxi version v1.0.0/ReadMe.md

 ## What special with this weapon?

 - Shout SEAPP (Smart Elemental Adaptive Plasma Projectile): a Alien Plasma Projectile which adapt his Elemental following the impact:
-  - Incendiary on flesh
+  - Incendiary on flesh (3605,9 dmg/sec at level 50)
-  - Shock on shield
+  - Shock on shield (3605,9 dmg/sec at level 50)
-  - Corrosive on armor
+  - Corrosive on armor (3605,9 dmg/sec at level 50)
-  - Splash damage booster by grenade
+- Elemental splash damage booster by grenade
 - Burst normarlized to 5 rounds
-  - Shot a double EAPP for the cost of 1 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+- Shot a double SEAPP for the cost of 1 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
 - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of 95% Critical hit bonus & 2.5% lifesteal on damage dealt.

 Not clear? ...
 Well, perhaps it will be more easy to compare the difference in a table: